-Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease with a characteristic clinical phenotype that includes:
+Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease with a characteristic phenotype that includes:

 - X-linked recessive

-- petechiae, bloody diarrhoea, epistaxis due to thrombocytopaenia with small platelets
+- petechiae, bloody diarrhoea, epistaxis due to thrombocytopenia with small platelets

 - eczema starts in first month of life

 - recurrent infections with encapsulated bacteria due to immunodeficiency

 - increased incidence of autoimmune manifestations and malignancies

 The incidence currently quoted is approximately 4 per million live male births, although there can be regional variation.
 Only occurs in males.